This Chicken Waldorf Sandwich is easy and delicious. All the classic Waldorf salad ingredients transformed into an addictive pan fried sandwich.

 Sometimes all I feel like for dinner is a sandwich.
 It needs to be filling, comforting and leave me satisfied.
 I’m not talking about a plain old ham or tuna sandwich, something with substance.

-Inspired by my recent apple picking trip (yet to be shared on Belly Rumbles), and the want to make Waldorf salad, somehow I ended up with a sandwich.
+Inspired by an apple picking trip to Bilpin, I wanted to make a chicken and apple salad.
+Somehow I ended up with a chicken Waldorf sandwich.
 Not a healthy sandwich by any means, but did tick the satisfying box.

 - Mix all ingredients, beside mozzarella and bread, in a bowl until completely combined.